nolanlawson/cordova-plugin-sqlite-2/README.md

 **WORK IN PROGRESS.
 PLEASE DO NOT USE YET.**

-A rewrite of the [Cordova SQLite Plugin](https://github.com/litehelpers/Cordova-sqlite-storage) (aka "SQLite storage").
+A rewrite/fork of the [Cordova SQLite Plugin](https://github.com/litehelpers/Cordova-sqlite-storage) (aka "SQLite storage").
 In most cases, it should be a drop-in replacement.

-This plugin allows you to use a [WebSQL](http://www.w3.org/TR/webdatabase/)-compatible API to store data in your Cordova/PhoneGap/Ionic app, while proxying to a SQLite database on the native side.
+This plugin allows you to use a [WebSQL](http://www.w3.org/TR/webdatabase/)-compatible API to store data in your Cordova/PhoneGap/Ionic app, by proxying to a SQLite database on the native side.
 The main benefits are:

 1. unlimited storage
 2. pre-populated databases
-3. support where WebSQL isn't available (namely iOS WKWebView)
+3. support where WebSQL isn't available ([namely iOS WKWebView](https://bugs.webkit.org/show_bug.cgi?id=137760))

 **Note:** if you can avoid using this plugin in favor of [IndexedDB](http://w3c.github.io/IndexedDB/), then you should.
 Performance, browser support, and future prospects are all better in IndexedDB.
 Please see [goals](#goals) and [non-goals](#non-goals) for more explanation.